Offering supply diversity to customers on five continents

 Arch is the second largest U.S. coal reserve holder, with a coal reserve base of more than 5 billion tons.

 Global steel production is dependent on coal.
 Metallurgical grade coal is a vital ingredient in two-thirds of global steel production each year.
 The United States already plays a sizable and increasingly essential role in global metallurgical coal markets as the world’s second largest exporter of coking coal.
 Growing demand for metallurgical coal, coupled with scarcity of supply, create a premium in the marketplace for high-quality met coals.

 Arch plans to significantly grow metallurgical coal volumes to capitalize on the global steel boom.

 World crude steel production has increased 68% since 2000, and demand continues to grow robustly.
 The World Steel Association projects that steel consumption will climb by more than 50% by 2020.
 That’s where coking and PCI coals come in.
 The largest steel producing countries – China, Japan, India, USA and Russia – rely heavily and increasingly on metallurgical coal from the United States.
 Coal is vital to nearly 70% of the world’s steel production.

-Arch is building a world-class metallurgical coal mining complex to supply premium quality coking coal to steel makers.
+Arch's new Leer mine is a world-class metallurgical coal mining complex that supplies premium quality coking coal to steel makers.

 Nations are urbanizing rapidly and building factories, railroads, power plants, bridges and office buildings in the process.
 This infrastructure needs steel, and lots of it.
 Steel use worldwide increased nearly 70% between 2000 and 2010.
 China increased steel use over 400% during the same 10-year time span.
 Because coal is a vital ingredient in the steel-making process, growth in steel demand translates to growth in metallurgical coal demand.